What Is MERP?

 Setting Up Appropriate Plans and Trusts Can Protect Your Assets Upon Your Death

-By using a long-term care trust, you can protect your property from estate recovery when you die; even if you have a long stay in a nursing home.
+By using a long-term care trust, you can protect your property from estate recovery when you die, even if you have a long stay in a nursing home.
 Since your child is not the property owner, the property is protected from many financial complications or personal disasters that may happen in your child’s life as well.

 A trust allows you to protect your real estate and other assets from long-term care costs while avoiding the risks and negative consequences of outright transfers to children.
 There are typically beneficial tax implications as well.
 By transferring your home and other assets into a properly designed trust, you can still reserve an interest in the transferred assets.
 These advantages are not available when transfers are made outright to a child or children.